Sustainability

 Understanding the current state through engagement survey and efforts towards improvement

-To realize Takara Group’s Vision, we need each and every employee to understand and sympathize with the goals and vision of the organization and to have them voluntarily demonstrate his/her capabilities while bringing their diverse strengths together, and thereby maximize our ability to get things done as an organization.
-Recognizing that we cannot improve productivity or generate innovation without fostering a sense of satisfaction among our employees such as by improving their engagement, we have been conducting an employee engagement survey since 2023.
+To realize Takara Group’s Vision, we need each and every employee to understand and sympathize with the goals and vision of the organization and to encourage them to voluntarily demonstrate their capabilities while bringing their diverse strengths together, and thereby maximize our ability to get things done as an organization.
+Recognizing that we cannot improve productivity or generate innovation without fostering a sense of satisfaction among our employees such as by improving their engagement, we have been conducting an employee engagement survey since fiscal year 2022, and the survey was conducted for the second time in fiscal year 2024.
 In conducting the survey, in order to more accurately grasp the situation of the Company, we designed our own survey with the cooperation of external experts, using five indicators: “Company,” “Workplace,” “Supervisor,” “Job,” and “Systems.”
-We share the issues identified in the analysis of the survey with all of our employees, including officers, and work to further improve employee engagement through initiatives under the company-wide project to reform our corporate culture and by strengthening career development support programs.
+We share the issues identified in the analysis of the survey with all our employees, including executives, and work to further improve employee engagement through initiatives under the company-wide project to reform our corporate culture and by strengthening career development support programs.